charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p2-algorithms.md

 Knuth points out that the word "first" contains letters that occur in lexicograhpic order.
-Exercise #30 of [AOCP](https://charlesreid1.com/wiki/AOCP) Volume 4 Facsimile 0 asks us to find the first and last such word that occurs in Knuth's set of five letter words.
+Exercise #30 of [AOCP](https://charlesreid1.com/wiki/AOCP) Volume 4 Fascicle 0 asks us to find the first and last such word that occurs in Knuth's set of five letter words.

 To do this, we'll take each word and turn it into a list of characters.